 Public or philanthropic investors provide guarantees or insurance priced below market rates (referred to as guarantee / risk insurance in this primer)

 Transaction is associated with a grant-funded technical assistance facility (referred to as technical assistance funds in this primer)

 Transaction design or preparation is grant funded (referred to as design-stage grants in this primer)

 Blended finance has mobilized over $126 billion in capital towards sustainable development in developing countries to-date.
 Convergence’s database captures over 2,500 financial commitments to over 400 historical blended finance transactions.
 The majority of these transactions launched after the year 2000.

 Convergence maintains the largest and most detailed database of historical blended finance transactions in the market.
 While this database is not fully comprehensive, it does give a sense of the scale of blended finance.
 Convergence is continuously building out this database, and this primer updates in real time.

 While blended finance has gained increased attention in recent years, it is an approach that has been leveraged for some time

-, which is reflected in the number of transactions and aggregate deal size to-date.
+, which is reflected in the number of transactions and total deal volume to-date.
 The blended finance market is substantial and growing, and is comparable to other important markets.
 According to the GIIN

 , impact investing assets under management in 2018 were around $230 billion, while, according to the OECD